 Route to Al-Khalil/Hebron 6

 Breaking the Silence works to expose the Israeli public to the realities of life for Palestinians living under the state's occupation of the West Bank and Gaza strip, and to the conduct of the IDF soldiers who enforce it.
 It does this work by gathering first hand testimonies from soldiers who have served in these territories and disseminating them in publications, lectures, public tours, and exhibits.
 The tour I joined served its purpose.
-I left Hebron/Al-Khalil with no illusions about the brutality and degradation Palestinians experience on a daily basis at the hands of the Israeli military, or about the hollowness of arguments still invoked with tired regularity in defense of Israel's occupation of Palestinian lands.
+I left Al Khalil/Hebron with no illusions about the brutality and degradation Palestinians experience on a daily basis at the hands of the Israeli military, or the hollowness of arguments still invoked with tired regularity in defense of Israel's occupation of Palestine.

-By extension, my drawings for the Al-Khalil/Hebron Journal are marked by the power of the occupier.
-More bluntly, they represent views of an apartheid system from the vantage point of its enforcers and beneficiaries.
-They represent the experience of someone who has never lived in the West Bank or Hebron/Al-Khalil but who, when she traveled it, was secure and free to move in ways that its Palestinian inhabitants are not; someone who saw the Occupied Palestinian Territories initially through the glass pane of a comfortable bus and then from places in them where only Jews and other non-Palestinian visitors are allowed to tread.
-I try to signal this viewpoint in several ways: through perspectives encoded with the spatial privileges visitors with Breaking the Silence occupy, observed places interrupted with distant landscape forms that make power relations visible within the drawing frame, and fingerprints that invoke the bus window separating my body from the occupied space I was traveling in.
-All these attempt to open the signifying work of the paper surface - allowing it to simultaneously evoke open space and a glass barrier; the infrastructure of occupation; presence and segregation; longing and grief.
+By extension, my drawings for the AlKhalil/Hebron Journal are marked by the power of the occupier.
+They represent views of an apartheid system from the vantage point of its enforcers and beneficiaries.
+They represent the experience of someone who has never lived in the West Bank or AlKhalil/Hebron but who, when she traveled through them, was secure and free to move in ways that their Palestinian inhabitants are not; someone who saw the Occupied Palestinian Territories initially through the glass pane of a comfortable bus and then from places in them where only Jews and other non-Palestinian visitors are allowed to tread.
+I try to signal this viewpoint in several ways: through perspectives encoded with the spatial privileges visitors with Breaking the Silence occupy, places as they were observed and then interrupted with distant landscape forms that make power relations visible within the drawing frame, and fingerprints that invoke the bus window separating my body from the occupied space I was traveling in.
+All these attempt to allow the paper surface itself to simultaneously evoke open space and a glass barrier; the infrastructure of occupation; presence and segregation; longing and grief.